-9 Types Of Genital Warts & Other Bumps, Decoded
+9 Types Of Genital Bumps, Decoded By OB-GYNs

-If you aren't in the regular habit of checking out your vagina for health reasons, this is a good time to start.
-Knowing what the normal status of your vagina and vulva is, including color, sensitive bits, and other parts unique to you, will make it easier to track if anything appears anomalous later on.
-And if you find a growth of any kind, even if you're relatively sure it's a pimple, it's always a good idea to have it checked out, in case it's something that needs different treatment.
+If you aren't in the regular habit of checking out your vulva for health reasons, this is a good time to start.
+Knowing what the everyday status of your vagina and vulva is, including color, sensitive bits, and other parts unique to you, will make it easier to track if anything appears anomalous later on.
+A little knowledge is powerful.
+If you notice something you've never seen before and can't identify what it is, it's often a good idea to get it checked out by a doctor or OB-GYN, in case it needs treatment.

-So go forth and have your lumps poked by doctors, ladies.
-But before you panic about any of them, here's a primer on what those bumps might be and why you should keep up-to-date on them.
+So go forth and have your lumps poked by doctors.
+But before you panic about any of them, here's a primer on what those bumps might be.

 1. Genital Warts

-What They Mean: Genital warts are caused by types 6 and 11 of the human papilloma virus (HPV), for which there's now a vaccine in women.
-They're generally spread via sexual contact, are contagious, and are the most common STD in the world.
-They can appear on either the vagina or the vulva, plus other areas around the genitals or upper thighs, and can be treated via creams or other more abrasive methods, so go get them checked out by a gynecologist or doctor.
+Genital warts are small, skin-colored bumps, sometimes with a cauliflower-like surface.
+They're caused by types 6 and 11 of the human papilloma virus (HPV), against which you can now be vaccinated.
+They're generally spread via sexual contact, are contagious, and are the most common STI in the world.
+They can appear on either the vagina or the vulva, plus other areas around the genitals or upper thighs,.

 2. Period-Related Pimples

-What They Mean: Pimples in your genital area may actually be related to the onset of your period, and tend to be caused by infected hair follicles due to bacterial growth around your vagina.
-They aren't caused by an STD, and shouldn't be treated with the same scrubs or washes you use on the pimples on your face.
+Genital pimples may actually be related to the onset of your period, and tend to be caused by infected hair follicles due to bacterial growth around your vagina.
+They aren't caused by an STI, and shouldn't be treated with the same scrubs or washes you use on the pimples on your face.
 A warm bath and good hygiene when touching them (and no picking) will help them heal.
 (Not shaving or waxing will also minimize your risk of getting them in the first place.)

-What They Mean: There are a few different cyst types that can occur in the genital area in women.
-Sebaceous cysts anywhere are harmless build-ups of fluid caused when an oil gland is blocked, while Bartholin's gland cysts form on the labia, and Skene's duct cysts appear around the urethra.
-Cysts don't usually present a problem unless they get infected, so this condition is one to watch very carefully with the help of your medical provider to decide what the best option is.
+Sebaceous cysts anywhere are harmless build-ups of fluid caused when an oil gland is blocked, while Bartholin's gland cysts form on the labia, and Skene duct cysts appear around the urethra.
+Cysts don't usually present a problem unless they get infected.
+You and your medical provider can figure out the best option to handle this genital bump.

 4. Herpes Sores

-What They Mean: Generally these occur in people who shave their pelvic area, and occur because hair regrowth somehow goes wrong and develops as ingrowing hair.
+Generally ingrown hairs and folliculitis occur in people who shave their pelvic area.
 If this does occur, medical advice recommends that you don't shave again for a while, watch the hairs for signs of infection, and be careful of the potential irritants caused by your shaving methods and materials.

 6. Dermatitis Sores

-What They Mean: This is actually quite rare: dermatitis is much more likely to cause a rash than result in any sores, which would probably come about from aggressive itching.
+Dermatitis sores are sores or scratches accompanied by itching and discomfort.
+They're quite rare: dermatitis is much more likely to cause a rash than result in any sores, which would probably come about from aggressive itching, according to the Alberta Heath Services.
 Dermatitis of the genitals can result from skin irritants of many different kinds, from shower gels and hygiene products to particular types of underwear.
 Treating it will likely involve topical creams, an oral antihistamine, and/or recommendations about changing certain aspects of your routine to narrow down the irritant.

 7. Molluscum Contagiosum

-What They Mean: Angiomas are small skin growths with broken blood vessels that can look highly alarming on first glance.
+Angiomas are small clusters of red and/or purple blood vessels in a lump, looking a bit like a cherry, according to the U.S. National Library of Medicine.
+They're small skin growths with broken blood vessels that can look highly alarming on first glance.
 However, they're entirely benign.
 They don't usually occur on the vulva or vagina, but it's not a bad sign if they do, and it's entirely your choice to have them removed, which is done via freezing, excision, or shaving off.

 9. Vulval Cancer